Sunday Morning We invite you to join us for the following worship services:

 C: hear our prayer.

-who are vulnerable.
+suffering.
 God of grace,

 C: hear our prayer.